UK Variable-rate mortgages explained; A complete guide

 If you might just want to pay your mortgage off in a couple of years, there could be plenty of other deals with less risk that might be better.

-Similarly, if you just want a cheap product, discounts could often be cheaper and fixed rates in particular the shorter term ones could have very little different in price at present.
+Similarly, if you just want a cheap product, discounts could often be cheaper and fixed rates particularly short term ones could have very little difference in price at present.

 If there is no real need for some of the flexible aspects of these products, then it’s quite likely that they could end up being more expensive.

-So as ever it’s really important to take advice from a whole of market broker like ourselves who can help you actually weigh up what is right for you as the costs of making poor decisions can be significant.
+So, as ever it’s really important to take advice from a broker like ourselves who is whole of market & can help you weigh up the best choice for you

 When are variable deals a bad idea?

-It’s usually pretty difficult to really judge this though.
+It’s usually pretty difficult to judge this though.

-So in the real world they work well for someone who has a real need for either the benefits of a lifetime deal, or no repayment charges or for those who want to hedge their bets a little and have the option to switch to a fixed deal cheaply if the market turns and rates start rising a lot.
+So in the real world, they work well for someone who has a real need for either the benefits of a lifetime deal or no repayment charges or for those who want to hedge their bets a little and have the option to switch to a fixed cheaply if the market turns and rates start rising a lot.

 It’s also important to note the major risk of these deals being they have no upper limit in cost.
-During the credit crunch we saw many lenders put their variable rates up, despite the BOE rate having dropped from around 5 to 0.5%.
+During the credit crunch, we saw many lenders put their variable rates up, despite the BOE rate dropping from around 5 to 0.5%

-This is especially a risk with specialist lenders offering buy to let mortgages, or those for unusual properties or clients with poor credit history, but even the major banks have not passed on most of the reduction in costs.
+This is especially a risk with specialist lenders offering buy to let mortgages or those for unusual properties and clients with poor credit history, but even the major banks have not passed on all of the reduction in costs.

-This means in general that anyone who is very concerned about increases in borrowing costs, who needs certainty of their payments, and has no need for the more flexible benefits a variable has should really be considering at least a tracker mortgage but more likely a fixed rate.
+This means in general that anyone who is very concerned about increases in borrowing costs, who need the certainty of their payments, and does not need the more flexible benefits a variable could offer should likely be considering either a tracker mortgage or more likely a fixed rate.